-- (i) Upon identifying a county for possible housing, the department and housing provider must contact the county legislative authority and inform them of the intent to create a facility in their jurisdiction; - (ii) The department must contact the local government planning agencies in the local communities affected and coordinate with local government agencies and consult with any federally recognized tribes and academic or educational programs to ensure opportunities are provided for effective citizen input and to reduce duplication of notice and meetings; - (iii) The department must create strategies to effectively engage the public, including a way to allow community members to easily submit written and oral comments; - (iv) The department must specifically solicit feedback from any federally recognized tribes and privately licensed educational organizations in the local communities located within 500 feet of the proposed location of the less restrictive alternative housing; and - (v) The department, in partnership with the potential housing provider, the department of corrections, county leadership, and the county sheriff's office, must plan and host a minimum of one public meeting in the local communities affected. - (c) The department shall also consider whether the proposed housing would be adjacent to, or immediately across the street or parking lot from, a risk potential activity or facility in existence at the time the site is listed for consideration. - (2) To facilitate its duties required under this section, the department shall use the following housing matrix and considerations as a guide to planning and developing less restrictive alternative placements.
-The following considerations may not be used as a reason to deny a less restrictive alternative placement. - (a) Considerations for evaluating a proposed vendor's application for less restrictive alternative housing services shall include applicable state and local zoning, health, and building codes, general housing requirements, availability of public services, and other considerations identified in accordance with RCW 71.09.315.
-The department shall require the housing provider to provide proof that the facility is in compliance with all local zoning, health, and building codes.
+- (i) Upon identifying a county for possible housing, the department and housing provider must contact the county legislative authority and inform them of the intent to create a facility in their jurisdiction; - (ii) The department must contact the local government planning agencies in the local communities affected, coordinate with local government agencies, and consult with any federally recognized tribes and academic or educational programs to ensure opportunities are provided for effective citizen input and to reduce duplication of notice and meetings; - (iii) The department must create strategies to effectively engage the public, including a way to allow community members to easily submit written and oral comments; - (iv) The department must specifically solicit feedback from any federally recognized tribes and privately licensed educational organizations in the local communities located within 500 feet of the proposed location of the less restrictive alternative housing; and - (v) The department, in partnership with the potential housing provider, the department of corrections, county leadership, and the county sheriff's office, must plan and host a minimum of one public meeting in the local communities affected. - 37 (c) The department shall also consider whether the proposed 38 housing would be adjacent to, or immediately across the street or 39 parking lot from, a risk potential activity or facility in existence 40 at the time the site is listed for consideration.

+(2) To facilitate its duties required under this section, the department shall use the following housing matrix and considerations as a guide to planning and developing less restrictive alternative placements.
+The following considerations may not be used as a reason to deny a less restrictive alternative placement.

-- (i) General housing requirements include running water, electricity, bedroom and living space of adequate size, and no mold or infestations. - (ii) Availability of public services include availability of chaperones and whether the placement is within a reasonable distance to a grocery store, bank, public transportation options, and offices for public services and benefits. - (iii) Other considerations include whether the placement is consistent with fair share principles across the ((counties)) regions within the state, whether the placement is within reasonable distance to other current or planned components of the less restrictive alternative, whether the placement is within reasonable distance to employment opportunities, and the reliability of global positioning system technology. - (b) Factors for evaluating less restrictive alternative options for a specific individual include sex offender treatment considerations, criminogenic needs and risk factors, protective factors, and the specific needs of the client. - (i) Sex offender treatment considerations include whether the housing is within a reasonable distance from the treatment provider, whether the treatment provider is a good therapeutic match with the client, and whether the treatment provider has relevant experience and background to treat the client if the client has special needs. - (ii) Criminogenic needs and risk factors include consideration of the person's specific needs and risk factors in evaluating less restrictive alternative options. - (iii) Protective factors include whether housing is within a reasonable distance of family, friends, potential hobbies, potential employment, and educational opportunities. - (iv) Consideration of the client's specific needs includes assessing the availability of personal care assistance and in-home care assistance, and whether housing is within a reasonable distance of mental health, medical treatment options, and substance use disorder treatment options.
+- (a) Considerations for evaluating a proposed vendor's application for less restrictive alternative housing services shall include applicable state and local zoning, health, and building codes, general housing requirements, availability of public services, and other considerations identified in accordance with RCW 71.09.315.
+The department shall require the housing provider to provide proof that the facility is in compliance with all local zoning, health, and building codes. - (i) General housing requirements include running water, electricity, bedroom and living space of adequate size, and no mold or infestations. - (ii) Availability of public services include availability of chaperones and whether the placement is within a reasonable distance to a grocery store, bank, public transportation options, and offices for public services and benefits. - (iii) Other considerations include whether the placement is consistent with fair share principles across the ((counties)) regions within the state, whether the placement is within reasonable distance to other current or planned components of the less restrictive alternative, whether the placement is within reasonable distance to employment opportunities, and the reliability of global positioning system technology. - (b) Factors for evaluating less restrictive alternative options for a specific individual include sex offender treatment considerations, criminogenic needs and risk factors, protective factors, and the specific needs of the client. - (i) Sex offender treatment considerations include whether the housing is within a reasonable distance from the treatment provider, whether the treatment provider is a good therapeutic match with the client, and whether the treatment provider has relevant experience and background to treat the client if the client has special needs. - 37 (ii) Criminogenic needs and risk factors include consideration of 38 the person's specific needs and risk factors in evaluating less 39 restrictive alternative options.

+(iii) Protective factors include whether housing is within a reasonable distance of family, friends, potential hobbies, potential employment, and educational opportunities.